Trauma Therapy in Buffalo, New York, and Pennsylvania

 FAQs about Trauma Therapy

-• Trauma typically manifests as nightmares, flashbacks (re-experiencing the event), hypervigilence (being constantly on guard), anxiety, depression, numbing or dissociation, trust issues, avoidance, and issues with emotion regulation.
+Trauma typically manifests as nightmares, flashbacks (re-experiencing the event), hypervigilence (being constantly on guard), anxiety, depression, numbing or dissociation, trust issues, avoidance, and issues with emotion regulation.
 However, this looks different for everyone and not everyone has every symptom on this list.

-• I define trauma as “anything that happened to you that you wish didn’t happen to you”.
+We define trauma as “anything that happened to you that you wish didn’t happen to you”.
 Everyone experiences trauma in different ways - two people might experience the same traumatic event, and one person might have trauma and one might not.

-• We will start by talking about your symptoms and your goals for therapy.
-You will take some questionnaires to help me assess your symptoms and beliefs about yourself.
+We will start by talking about your symptoms and your goals for therapy.
+You will take some questionnaires to help us assess your symptoms and beliefs about yourself.
 We will then go into making a treatment plan that works best for you and goes as slowly or as quickly as you need.